Rinzler78/docker.idena-node/README.md

 ### Permission denied on /datadir

 Ensure the Docker user has read/write permissions on the mapped directory.
-Vous pouvez essayer de corriger les permissions avec `sudo chown -R $(id -u):$(id -g) ~/MyDockers/idena-node/datadir` (adaptez le chemin si nécessaire et assurez-vous que l'utilisateur qui exécute cette commande est celui qui a créé le répertoire ou a les droits sudo) ou assurez-vous que l'utilisateur exécutant Docker a les droits.
-Sous Windows, vérifiez les paramètres de partage de lecteurs de Docker Desktop.
+You can try to fix permissions with `sudo chown -R $(id -u):$(id -g) ~/MyDockers/idena-node/datadir` (adapt the path if necessary and ensure the user running this command is the one who created the directory or has sudo rights) or ensure the user running Docker has the rights.
+On Windows, check Docker Desktop's drive sharing settings.

 ### Cannot SSH into the container